Skip to main content

 Sealants

-Sealants are a thin layer of a plastic-based substance that are applied to teeth to prevent plaque and food particles from gathering in the deep grooves of your tooth’s surface.
+Sealants are a thin layer of a plastic-based substance applied to teeth to prevent plaque and food particles from gathering in the deep grooves of your tooth's surface.
 Sealants on permanent molars reduce the risk of cavities by 80%.

 The Benefits of Preventive Dentistry